 The occasional tables are created to be playful and unique.
 They are my own labours of love and I still assemble all of them myself.
 With a mix of strong finishes, block colours and precision engineered solid brass elements, this gives them a unique aesthetic.
 They are little statement pieces and I love working on each and every one of them.
 It is hard to pick a favourite although the Hex and Nicole are probably our most popular.

-Tell us about one of your table designs:
+Tell me about one of your table designs:

 The Hex Table is available as a side, occasional or dining table.
 The hexagonal shape was chosen as it is prevalent in nature and interlocks effortlessly so that you can nest a group of tables together if you wish.
 I chose walnut and solid brass for this piece.
 You can have the walnut, natural or ebonised, and the brass, natural or bronzed.
 The brass neck is precision engineered and looks like it grows out of the base.
 This piece encapsulates what we’re about; attention to detail with natural materials, which will patina gradually.